cast-org/figuration/docs/components/navbar.md

 For more complex navbar patterns, use the `.navbar-toggleable-*` classes in conjunction with the `.navbar-toggler`.
 These classes override our responsive utilities to show navigation only when content is meant to be shown.

+### Responsive Variant

+To see the navbar switch between modes, you will need to resize your browser window below/above the `lg` breakpoint for this example.

+Note the use of the `hidden` option for the [Collapse widget]({{ site.baseurl }}/widgets/collapse) to allow the navigation items to be read by screen readers when not in a collapsed mode for larger screens.

 {% example html %}
 <nav class="navbar navbar-light bg-faded">
     <a class="navbar-brand" href="#">Responsive navbar</a>